 Sensoria Art Edition 01

 October 2025.
-An entire month devoted to art.
+A month devoted to art.
 Quiet.
 Powerful.
 Inspiring.

 You can enjoy the works of both artists at Sensoria Dolomites from June to early November 2025.

-We’ve dedicated the Sensoria Art Edition 01 Days – the heart of the Sensoria Art Edition 01 – to that exact feeling.
-Four days devoted entirely to the creative power of art.
-Accessible to everyone – regardless of experience or prior knowledge.
+Four days devoted entirely to the creative power of art – open to everyone, regardless of artistic experience or prior knowledge.

 The programme